 No words can ever capture the liveliness of traditional Indian markets.
-These places while intend to meet the basic needs of the people, but in fact end up being a persistent source of entertainment for everyone.
-Shopkeepers who meet all kind of customers, buyers looking for something and landing up buying a couple of extra things.
-Explorers like me who wonder at the high energy of these places.
+These places while intend to meet the basic needs of the people, in fact, end up being a persistent source of entertainment for everyone.
+Shopkeepers who meet all kinds of customers, buyers looking for something, and land up buying a couple of extra things.
+Explorers like me wonder at the high energy of these places.
 Last week a photographer friend and I walked around the Monda market in Secunderabad.
 The market most locals know for the fresh fruits and vegetables and for wedding items.

 Walking tour of Monda Market, Secunderabad

 Our first conversation was with Mr. Khan who manages a 50+-year-old perfume or Ittar shop.
-Colorful glass bottles containing fragrances lined the walls of his shop, until we noticed the branded modern day perfumes that were placed in the cases below the counter.
-He obviously was in love with his original oil based perfumes that were made in a factory somewhere around the shop.
-He fondly told us that the oil based local perfumes are so much better than the new age alcohol based one which evaporate as soon as the bottle is opened.
-I asked him what are the most favorite fragrances of the current generation, and he kept quite.
+Colorful glass bottles containing fragrances lined the walls of his shop until we noticed the branded modern-day perfumes that were placed in the cases below the counter.
+He obviously was in love with his original oil-based perfumes that were made in a factory somewhere around the shop.
+He fondly told us that the oil-based local perfumes are so much better than the new age alcohol-based one which evaporates as soon as the bottle is opened.
+I asked him what are the favorite fragrances of the current generation, and he kept quiet.

-Then he nostalgically said earlier people used to have their own tastes in fragrances.
+Then he nostalgically said earlier that people used to have their own tastes in fragrances.
 They will choose what went with their personality.
 Sometimes even requesting us to make a new one by mixing some base fragrances.
 But now they all buy what the perfume companies advertise.
 There is no personal taste left.
-We are also forced to sell that, otherwise the shop may close down.
-Well, we would certainly miss the colorful, shaped and carved small Ittar bottles in our homes and in bazaars in the years to come.
-As we bow down to the so-called globalization and loose our individual tastes.
+We are also forced to sell that, otherwise, the shop may close down.
+Well, we would certainly miss the colorful, shaped, and carved small Ittar bottles in our homes and in bazaars in the years to come.
+As we bow down to the so-called globalization and lose our individual tastes.

 Ujjaini Mahakali Temple

 There is another interesting temple or shall I say a structure that might have been a temple once upon a time, with statues on the first floor and shops on the ground floor.
 There is a small staircase that leads you to the first floor if you want to see the statues closely.
-The color was scattered on the street as piles of glass bangles, as spools of kite thread or Charkhis, as art on the wall, as musical instruments, as bridal makeup items, as quintessential bridegroom’s sehra.
+The color was scattered on the street as piles of glass bangles, like spools of kite thread or Charkhis, as art on the wall, as musical instruments, bridal makeup items, as quintessential bridegroom’s Sehra.
 As piles of colorful fruits and vegetables, as piles of flowers in various colors, as colorful garments.
-As bunches of keys at the key repair stalls, as dyers dying clothes and as brightly colored horns of a buffaloe accompanying a sadhu.
+As bunches of keys at the key repair stalls, as dyers dying clothes, and as brightly colored horns of a buffalo accompanying a sadhu.

 Old Jail Building – Bustling Monda Market

-Little ahead is a white colored Old Jail building, which is now a bustling market.
-You can see that the structure is old with colonial style pillars and windows.
-The upper storeys seem like godowns and the lower corridors are now shops.
-I wanted to go inside the building so I circled it as much as was possible, but there was no way to enter the place.
+Little ahead is a white-colored Old Jail building, which is now a bustling market.
+You can see that the structure is old with colonial-style pillars and windows.
+The upper stories seem like godowns and the lower corridors are now shops.
+I wanted to go inside the building so I circled it as much as possible, but there was no way to enter the place.
 I wonder if the shops are legal or place has just been encroached upon.
-If it was a jail, it must be a public property unless the Govt has sold it.
+If it was a jail, it must be public property unless the Govt has sold it.

 In a lane next to the Jail building is an 80-year-old house that is probably the most ornate house in the locality.
-Bright green and yellow colors add to the intricately carved metal work that adorns the house.
+Bright green and yellow colors add to the intricately carved metalwork that adorns the house.
 A typical early 20th-century house has two shops flanking the main entrance of the house.
 Indicating that the house probably belonged to a trader or a merchant.
 We spoke to the owner of the house.
 And he graciously showed us the inside of the house.
 Though he allowed taking pictures only from the outside.
 The interiors of the house were as ornate as the exterior.
-The house, not too big from inside and made on an irregular shaped plot, has typical courtyard style architecture, with open roofs to bring in ample light.
+The house, not too big from the inside and made on an irregular-shaped plot, has typical courtyard-style architecture, with open roofs to bring in ample light.

 Fruit & Vegetable Market

 The walk ended at the fruit and vegetable market.
 Where anyone would be tempted to pick them up for the freshness they epitomize.
-I did pick up two not so regularly available fruits.
+I did pick up two not-so-regularly available fruits.
 One that I had never tasted – a roasted palm fruit.
 And one that you do not get very often – water chestnuts.
-There is boards and art work on walls telling you about the merchants.
+There are boards and artwork on walls telling you about the merchants.
 But no blatant advertising in your face with deals on everything.
 Even a mundane market in a city has so much to offer to an explorer.
 If we can leave our comfort zones, step out and open ourselves to these experiences.